 Is it a Meme or Science?
 Use Reliable Internet Sources for COVID-19 News

-    Consider visiting these websites – listed in order from local to global – for the latest developments surrounding the COVID-19 pandemic:
+Consider visiting these websites – listed in order from local to global – for the latest developments surrounding the pandemic:

 - ChooseMemorial.org/COVID19: Includes community status updates from Memorial Health System hospitals, vaccination information, FAQs and clinic availability.

 - Illinois Department of Public Health: Details the state’s response to COVID-19 and provides latest statewide numbers for both COVID-19 infections and vaccinations.

 - Centers for Disease Control and Prevention: Provides a wide variety of educational information on COVID-19 as well as the latest national updates.

 - World Health Organization: Shares advice for the public, country and technical guidance, travel updates, situation reports and more.